ESuth/sem/use-cases/use-case-15.md

 SUCCESS END CONDITIONS

-	User chooses what continent they wish to generate a report of cities from, generates the report.
+	User chooses the world to generate a report of cities from, generates the report.

 FAILED END CONDITION